i1s-rishabh/google-meet-clone/README.md

 ## Introduction

-Our project aims to replicate the core functionalities of Google Meet, providing users with a platform for video conferencing, screen sharing, and real-time communication.
+Our project aims to replicate the core functionalities of Google Meet, providing users with a platform for video conferencing and real-time communication.
 It uses a combination of HTML/CSS for the frontend and React for the user interface, while the backend relies on WebRTC, Socket.io, PeerJS, and Redis to handle video calls, signaling, and data sharing.

 ## Technologies Used